streamcorpus/streamcorpus-filter/cpp/README.txt

        	test -- unit test
 	clean

-Any of above will call cmake generator, run 2nd make, build executables, and run tests.
-Benchmark metrics are recored on standard output.
+Optionally you can set compile mode with make's MODE variable.
+Possible
+values: DEBUG (default), OPTIMIZATION.
+For example to compile filter with debug compilation:

+	make MODE=DEBUG filter

-Units testing framework - just a simple include file "check.h" with couple macros.
+Units testing framework is just one include file "check.h".
 Until recently this "framework" had 3 LOC.
 Please look into the source, it still under 50 LOC, if you want to know how it works.
-To test something, we just use CHECK macro:
+To test something, just use CHECK macro:

 	CHECK(result==expected_value);